Venafi/vcert/README-CLI-CLOUD.md

 # VCert CLI for CyberArk Certificate Manager, SaaS

-CyberArk VCert is a command line tool designed to generate keys and simplify certificate acquisition, eliminating the need to write code that's required to interact with the CyberArk REST API.
+VCert is a command line tool designed to generate keys and simplify certificate acquisition, eliminating the need to write code that's required to interact with the REST API.
 VCert is available in 32- and 64-bit versions for Linux, Windows, and macOS.

 This article applies to the latest version of VCert CLI, which you can [download here](https://github.com/Venafi/vcert/releases/latest).